 For reasons of everyone's safety, all forms of unlicenced powered vehicles and bikes, etc are prohibited at BLMRA events.
-Quad bikes & groundsmen's vehicles may be used by race organisers, marshals and helpers at the larger events like the 12 Hour and cross country etc. The use of any UAVs other than the club's official drone is prohibited.
+Quad bikes & groundsmen's vehicles may be used by race organisers, marshals and helpers at the larger events like the 12 Hour and cross country etc. The use of any UAVs other than the club's official drone is prohibited without prior committee approval.